qbb84/qbb84/README.md

 <img src="banner.svg"></img>

-I'm Luke; I fulfil my interest in helping others by creating software, tools, and APIs and building extraordinary experiences for all.
-Passionate to improve.

-#
 👩‍💻 I'm currently working on a pretty interesting Three.js portfolio project, as well as a simulation application to help others visualize various complex topics.

-🧠 I spend a lot of my time studying and learning interesting new things.
+🧠 I spend a lot of my time studying and learning.

 ⚡️ Fun fact...
-I first started coding when I was 15 with Python in IT class!
+Plasma, the fourth state of matter, makes up about 99% of the observable universe

 #